jdtsmith/indent-bars/README.md

 See also [Testing Stipples](#testing-stipples).

 # Customization
+`M-x customize-group indent-bars` is the easiest way to customize everything about the appearance and function of `indent-bars` (check sub-groups too).

+> [!NOTE]
-`M-x customize-group indent-bars` is the easiest way to customize everything about the appearance and function of `indent-bars`.
-Note: when changing any of these custom variables while `indent-bars` is enabled, you must `M-x indent-bars-reset` in the buffers of interest to see the resulting changes.
+> When changing any of these custom variables while `indent-bars` is enabled, you must `M-x indent-bars-reset` in the buffers of interest to see the resulting changes.

 See some [examples](examples.md) with relevant settings.

 The main customization variables are categorized below.
 See the documentation of each variable for more details.

 ## Bar shape and size
-- `indent-bars-width-frac`: The fractional width of the bar (0-1, in terms of fraction of a single character's width).
+- `indent-bars-width-frac`: The fractional width of the bar ([0-1], a _fraction_ of a single character's width).
 - `indent-bars-pad-frac`: The fractional padding offset of the bar from the left edge of the character.
 - `indent-bars-pattern`: A string specifying the vertical structure of the bar (space=blank, non-space=filled).
 Scaled to the height of one character.
 - `indent-bars-zigzag`: A fractional left-right *zigzag* to apply to consecutive groups of identical non-space characters in `pattern`.